Quality CareFind out why Mayo Clinic is the right place for your health care. Make an appointment.

 Mayo Clinic offers appointments in Arizona, Florida and Minnesota and at Mayo Clinic Health System locations.

 Few sensations are as frightening as not being able to get enough air.
-Although shortness of breath — known medically as dyspnea — is likely to be experienced differently by different people, it's often described as an intense tightening in the chest or feeling of suffocation.
-Depending on the cause, you may experience shortness of breath just once or have recurring episodes that could become constant.
+Shortness of breath — known medically as dyspnea — is often described as an intense tightening in the chest, air hunger, difficulty breathing, breathlessness or a feeling of suffocation.

 Check out these best-sellers and special offers on books and newsletters from Mayo Clinic.